 While the rewards can be exciting, being in business for yourself can be lonely and there will be times when you will be unsure whether an idea is good or bad.
 That is where support is needed.

 See if you can find colleagues that work in similar situations as you.
 By getting together with others and keeping the focus mostly on business, you can exchange ideas and possibly even expand your network.
-Consider joining your local Chamber-of-Commerce or other networking organizations in your locality that can help promote who you are and what kind of business you are doing.
-These groups will also serve as social gatherings so you can escape that lonely feeling.
+Consider joining your local Chamber of Commerce or other networking organisations in your locality that can help promote who you are and what kind of business you are doing.
+These groups will also serve as social gatherings when you need to escape that lonely feeling.

-Your goal is to provide first class service or products to you customers.
+Your goal is to provide first-class service or products to your customers.
 It is also treating them as acquaintances and keeping in regular contact with them so that you are the one they will turn to and tell others about when needed.
 In that way your reputation is further enhanced.